IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 <br>

 # Problems with half precision
-To understand the problems with half precision, let’s have a look what an FP16 looks like :
+<p>To understand the problems with half precision, let’s have a look what an FP16 looks like :</p>

 <br>
 ![half precision floating point format]({{'assets/img/floating-point-arithmetic-half-precision.jpg#center' | relative_url }})
 {: style="width: 400px;" class="center;" width: 50%;}